Skip to main content

 • Death from cardiovascular causes.

 The study followed these men for an average of 33 months.
 The results were significant ∞ testosterone therapy did not result in a higher incidence of MACE compared to the placebo group.
-This finding provided a substantial level of reassurance regarding the of testosterone therapy for hypogonadal men with elevated cardiovascular risk when monitored appropriately.
+This finding provided a substantial level of reassurance regarding the cardiovascular safety of testosterone therapy for hypogonadal men with elevated cardiovascular risk when monitored appropriately.

 What Are the Detailed Vascular Outcomes?